 The Duke and Duchess then met members of the Regiment before sitting for official Officers’ and Sergeants’ Mess photographs, and soldiers and their families.

-Finally, The Duke and Duchess visited the Guardsman’s lunch where the longest-serving Guardsman in the Battalion proposed a toast to the royal couple, and thank The Duchess for presenting the gift of shamrock.
+Finally, The Duke and Duchess visited the Guardsman’s lunch where the longest-serving Guardsman in the Battalion proposed a toast to the royal couple, and thank The Duchess for presenting the gift of the shamrock.

 Today, once again keeping up with the tradition, Duchess chose a sharply tailored green coat.
 Lauren Parkinson on twitter noted the similarities between today’s coat and Alexander McQueen Black Coat Duchess worn on Remembrance Day Service in November 2018, so it could be a bespoke Alexander McQueen Piece.
 Duchesss coat features a structured shoulder silhouette with collar style neckline, a belted peplum waistline.